SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicOperators.rst

 You can't iterate over a one-sided range that omits a first value, because it isn't clear where iteration should begin.
-You can iterate over a one-sided range that omits its final value, although you need to some end condition --- the range continues indefinitely.
+You can iterate over a one-sided range that omits its final value;
+however, because the range continues indefinitely, make sure to add an explicit end condition for the loop.
 You can also check whether a one-sided range contains a particular value, as shown in the code below.